muzamilabbasi/webdriverIO-Project/README.md

-# Test for Brick & Mortar Retailer that I wrote a while back
+# Test for Brick & Mortar Retailer that I wrote as Automation Project
+## Uses ES6 convention

 WebdriverIO and Docker Selenium Configuration for * UI Tests